rikiyay/biods253_house_postdoc/Design.md

 ## Homework Logging

-We have different ways of using python and python packages.
+1. We have different ways of using python and python packages.
 - Binglan will use pyenv and venv
 - Rikiya will use conda
 We both use python=3.8.7 (it's Binglan's default version).

+1. We are not going to use Docker for this project.

-Next step is to
+1. Next step is to
 - get familiar with turtle
-- draw an example of house in some shared doc
+- draw an overview of our house in some shared doc (google slide, draw.io, etc.)?

-Your house must have:
-- At least 4 windows: TBD
-- At least two garage doors: TBD
-- At least one door: TBD
-- At least two trees: TBD
-- One or more clouds: TBD